iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> Freezes every time i attempt to scan barcode.
+Tried both on and off wifi.
+Reinstalled multiple times.
+Ensured all permissions are allowed.
+Then when i try to chat for help, i get queued for 26 minutes until it closes on a Friday.
+I need help.
+If you're moving this direction, you still need humans to address concerns.<br> :date: __2021-03-06 01:51:13__

 > App doesn't work don't bother downloading waste of time.
 I tried making an account and it said I already made one when I tried to make it the night before it claimed the site was down and to try the next morning.<br> :date: __2021-02-24 22:58:24__